 This course is a variable topics course providing an in-depth study of the texts of plays either by period, topic, genre (within the dramatic form), or author.
 The course may be repeated with a change of course content.
-Credit Hours: 3 Prerequisite: One 200-level literature course Availability: On demand
+Availability: On demand